nlp-tlp/CleanGraph/README.md

 - 🎥 Watch a [short video demonstration](https://youtu.be/zhf8XsV8cEg) of CleanGraph.

 - :construction: This project/documentation is currently under active development and may be subject to change.
 Contributions and issue reporting are welcome.

+- :wave: Explore the detailed systems demonstration in our paper on CleanGraph, available for viewing [here](./paper.pdf)